Alan Reay (engineer)

 Alan Michael Reay (born 1941) is a New Zealand structural and civil engineer with a career spanning over 45 years.
 Reay received his doctorate in civil engineering in 1970, and began working for Hardie & Anderson on inner-city buildings in Christchurch.
 In 1971, he started his consulting firm, Alan Reay Consulting Engineer (ARCE), which became Alan Reay Consultants Limited (ARCL) in 1988.
 Reay has worked on a variety of large projects including office towers and apartment buildings, and was known in the 1980s for low-rise tilt-slab buildings.
 In the 1990s, he was the first non-American to be awarded the engineering achievement award by the Tilt-Up Concrete Association of America.
 In 2002, Reay was elected a Fellow of IPENZ.

 Reay's engineering firm, for which he was the sole principal and structural engineer, was responsible for designing the CTV Building in Christchurch.
 The building failed in the 2011 Christchurch earthquakes and was the deadliest single incident in the disaster, resulting in the deaths of 115 people.
 Reay was investigated in a publicised inquiry; he was found responsible for breaching standards and ethics on the CTV Building project, by both a royal inquiry and Engineering New Zealand, and fined the maximum penalty in accordance with 1986 regulations.
 It was also found that Reay had interfered in the building permit process, persuading council engineers that their reservations were unfounded.
 Reay has vehemently denied responsibility for the collapse of the CTV Building and attempted to appeal the decision, placing much of the responsibility on David Harding, an employee who designed the building.
 An investigation to bring manslaughter charges against both Harding and Reay was dropped due to a lack of evidence.

 Reay started a new firm in 2012, which was renamed to Engenium in 2013, where he continued engineering work.
 His conduct was again the subject of criticism in 2015, when the foundation work Engenium had undertaken for Green Lane West apartments had to be redesigned.
 Reay believed he was used as a scapegoat due to his troubled reputation, and retired from engineering work in the late 2010s.
+As of 2026, he has maintained his role as director of Engenium.

-Biography
+Early and personal life

 Alan Michael Reay was born in late 1941.
 Reay has been based in Christchurch for much of his life.
 His first marriage ended in 1974; he is married to his current wife, Barbara.

 Reay attended the University of Canterbury in the 1960s, receiving a Bachelor of Engineering with First Class Honours in 1965, and a Doctor of Philosophy in Civil Engineering in 1970.
 Reay's PhD thesis was on the dynamic characteristics of civil engineering structures.

-In the 2020s, Reay was retired and was reportedly suffering from ill-health.
+In the 2020s, Reay was retired from engineering work and was reportedly suffering from ill-health.
+He remains at Engenium as director.